chben42/Firstproject/README.md

 # Firstproject
 This is my first project on Software Carpentryology.
-It contains good software
+It contains useless software

 ## Usage
 Description